-(iv) In case of overdue bills banks may charge 2 percent above the rate of rediscounting of foreign exchange date of crystallization.
+(iv) In case of overdue bills banks may charge 2 percent above the rate of rediscounting of foreign exchange loan from the due date to the date of crystallization.

-(v) Interest rate as per RBI interest rate directive for post-shipment credit in Rupees will be applicable from the the value of the bill earlier discounted, to the overseas bank/agency which had discounted the bill, without the prior approval of the RBI.
+(v) Interest rate as per RBI interest rate directive for post-shipment credit in Rupees will be applicable from the date of crystallization.

-(vi) In the event of export bill not being paid, it will be in order for the bank to remit the amount equivalent to
+(vi) In the event of export bill not being paid, it will be in order for the bank to remit the amount equivalent to the value of the bill earlier discounted, to the overseas bank/agency which had discounted the bill, without the prior approval of the RBI.